geofft/render-html-diff/README.md

 diff mode in action, try making a small textual change to your local directory.

+This tool runs entirely client-side, so your website needs to be accessible by `fetch()`.
+If you're using the link above, that means you need CORS enabled (which is generally fine for public websites).
+Alternatively, you can upload a copy of the HTML file to your own domain, so it's not cross-origin.

 It uses [the approach outlined by Ron Valstar to render HTML to an image](https://ronvalstar.nl/render-html-to-an-image) by converting through an SVG `foreignElement` and an image tag, and then compares the